Fast-Track Your Arrival: Insider Tips for Clearing Bali Immigration and Customs

 ➡️ Best Travel Cards for Bali

-Every traveller (or family group) must complete a customs declaration before entering Indonesia.
-This used to be a physical form handed out on the plane, but it’s now all digital.
+As of September 2025, the previous online customs and health declarations have been combined into one digital Arrival Card.
+Every traveller must complete this before entering Indonesia.
+These used to be physical forms handed out on the plane, but it’s now all digital.

 ➡️ What You Can and Can’t Bring into Bali